Dallas Amputation Lawyers

 Guillotine: A guillotine amputation is a completely clean injury.
 As in, the limb has been severed completely, often by a blade or a blade-like object, such as a piece of glass or metal.
 Often times, the doctors treating the injury will concern themselves first with stopping the bleeding, before determining if further amputations are needed in order to promote healing.
 With guillotine amputations, there is that chance that the limb can be reattached, but that is not always the case.

-Crush: Crush amputations are the most common kind of limb loss injury.
+Crush: Crush injuries are the most common kind of limb loss injury.
 Usually, in crush amputation situations, the limb has not been fully removed.
 Rather, it has become so injured that it is beyond repair and must be amputated by a medical professional.
 With crush amputations, there is little to no chance of reattachment, as the injured limb cannot properly heal with the damage.

 An injury as traumatic as an amputation is not easy to recover from physically, mentally, or emotionally.
 Whether you lost a hand, arm, or leg, you will have to completely adjust how you live your life.
 You may have to move to a more accessible home.
 Your job may become an impossible task and you could lose employment opportunities altogether, depending on your preferred career.
 The emotional fallout of the injury could plague you for years after you recovered physically.